THE MINISTRY OF THE HOLY SPIRIT (Part 3)

 Paul amply states this truth.

-29 For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren.
-(NKJV).
+29 because whom He did foreknow, He also did fore-appoint, conformed to the image of His Son, that he might be first-born among many brethren.
+(YLT).

 6 And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, “Abba, Father!”
 (NKJV).